Fish Enchiladas

 1/8 tsp.
 Cayenne pepper

-8 ounces Fresh cod (tilapia or rockfish is OK;cut into 1/2 inch pieces)
+8 ounces Fresh cod (or salmon or rockfish)(cut into 1 inch strips)

 6 tortilla, medium (approx 6 inch dia) Corn tortillas